florath/wvw-covid19-datapool/Readme.rst

   into the locally used JSON format

-Warning & Use of data
+Warning & Term of Use
 =====================

 Before using this database read the documentation of the data which